A5R13L/gmsv_apakr_plugin/readme.md

 > Example: `apakr_clone_directory "/fastdl/"` - If you use `Pterodactyl` or `WISP` and set up a mount path, you can have it directly copy the files to it.
 Thus using the full capabilities of FastDL if it is on the same machine.

+`apakr_upload_url` - You can modify this to use your own data pack uploading & serving infrastructure.

+> AWS & Cloudflare are both used by default which have very little, if any, downtime.
+Caching is also used to speed up downloads for data packs (which are already very quick to download).

-> You can change the encryption method if you want, you just need to ensure it's the same on the client & server.
+> You can change the encryption method if you want, you just need to ensure they are exactly the same on the client & server.
 The logic is contained in `source/apakr/plugin/encryption.h`.

 Please keep the credits in `source/apakr/plugin/shellcode.h`.
-Edit it with whatever you may need, but do not remove the credits.

 Data packs support up to 16.7 (`FFFFFF`) mega-byte lua files each.
 If you go over this limit, consider chunking the file.
-> This limit can be changed if necessary, however you will need to adjust the `PaddedHex` amount as well as the lua reader in the shellcode.
+> This limit can be changed, however you will need to adjust the `PaddedHex` amount as well as the lua parser in the shellcode.

 Please do not try and sell this or claim it as your own work.
 This isn't a big ask, just don't be malicious.

-This is heavily inspired by gluapack, however is very different.
+This is heavily inspired by gluapack, however is very different (and in my opinion, a lot better).

+## Infrastructure

+AWS - API Gateway (Request Router) -> Lambda (Request Processor) -> S3 (Storage) -> Cloudfront (Caching)
+Cloudflare - Caching & Protection